 As a professional contractor, it’s easy to get a little bit of hyperfocus.
 You’re concentrating so hard on the project at hand that you can’t see the forest for the current kitchen remodel.
 But consumer trends impact business, of course.
-And promoting the renovations customers want can certainly go a long way to win you new clients.
+And promoting the renovations customers want can certainly go a long way to win you new clients from your solar, HVAC, windows, or roofing lead generation efforts.

 The good news is that the overall outlook for the 2018 home improvement market is pretty optimistic.
 Consumer spending has been on the rise since 2012.
 And thanks to a healthy economy and a shortage of new homes, experts predict a second coming of the home improvement boom seen prior to 2008.
 In particular, there are several popular projects that homeowners will be extra enthusiastic about this year.
 Here are our predictions for those jobs.